mstcl/mstcl.github.io/_posts/2021-07-23-bitwarden.md

 over your data, but I'm dumber than a bric.
 If you compare my sysadmin abilities to a Bitwarden employee, I think I know who's going back to passwords on a post-it note first.
-One day, maybe one day, I will have the resource and knowledge to self-host many many things.
+One day, maybe one day, I will have the resource and knowledge to self-host many, many things.
 Maybe not the bloated IoT projects I see floating around (look, they're cool, but go and touch some grass please) though.
+At the moment, I'm just too poor.

 ## Resources